 - Patients with shrapnel particles in or near the head

 - Patients with facial tattoos with metallic ink

 Study Results Show TMS Depression Success Rate

 The medical community at large is excited by the promise of TMS for treating a variety of conditions beyond major depressive disorder (MDD).
 In Europe, TMS is already cleared for treating Parkinson’s disease, stroke, MS, migraine, Alzheimer’s disease, epilepsy, smoking cessation, substance use disorder, anxiety disorders, and more.
 Here in the U.S., TMS therapy was FDA cleared in 2008 to treat MDD in medication-resistant patients.

 A wide array of clinical trials supports the safety and efficacy of TMS for treating MDD, reinforcing news supporting the TMS depression success rate.
 A few of the studies are summarized here:

-- A 2010 multisite sham-controlled study of 199 patients with MDD showed patients had a 4.2 times chance of attaining remission from the MDD using TMS vs. sham.
+- A 2010 U.S.-based multisite sham-controlled, randomized study of 199 patients with MDD showed clinically meaningful effects, with patients having a 4.2 times chance of attaining remission from the MDD using TMS vs. sham.